 304 C.E.

-The heresiological catalogue Adversus omnes haereses (Pseudo-Tertullian) circulates as an appendix to Tertullian’s De praescriptione, listing dozens of “heresies” (including Marcionites) and drawing (directly or indirectly) on the lost Syntagma associated with Hippolytus of Rome; it is commonly judged non-Tertullianic and is sometimes linked to Victorinus of Pettau.
+The heresiological catalog Adversus omnes haereses (Pseudo-Tertullian) circulates as an appendix to Tertullian’s De praescriptione, listing dozens of “heresies” (including Marcionites) and drawing (directly or indirectly) on the lost Syntagma associated with Hippolytus of Rome; it is commonly judged non-Tertullianic and is sometimes linked to Victorinus of Pettau.
+Its notices on Lucanus, Apelles, and the later Marcionite tradition are useful for tracing the memory of distinct Marcionite schools.
+However, its hostile summaries often compress Apellean, Lucanist, and Severian tendencies into simplified accusations of “principles.”

 310 C.E.